Javernus/scheduler-tester/README.md

 Tester for the Operating Systems course Schedulers.

 ## Requirements
 Install `datamash`.
-This can be done using `brew` on MacOS:
+This can be done using `brew` on macOS:

 ```
 brew install datamash
 ```

 Also make sure you have a high enough version of `bash`.
-You can install a later version on MacOS like so:
+You can install a later version on macOS like so:

 `brew install bash`